spcai-pafiast/spcai-pafiast.github.io/docs/03-hermes/01-main-scenario.md

 scenario and set of use cases include applications that operate in a more **transient mode**: they tend to produce massive amounts of temporary data that need not be persisted in a PFS after the application completes.
-With DDSH, the use of PFS appears as a matter of last resort ("out-of-core"), and an I/O buffering system might offer a more performant solution.
+With DMSH, the use of PFS appears as a matter of last resort ("out-of-core"), and an I/O buffering system might offer a more performant solution.

-DDSH are by no means limited to HPC clusters.
+DMSH are by no means limited to HPC clusters.
 Today, cloud-based VMs from major providers offer half a dozen or more storage options and multiple interconnects.
 Since customers/users have the ability to customize the target system, it may seem that good I/O performance might